comptoolsres/comptoolsres.github.io/index.md

 This site has been developed as the main repository for Matt Gitzendanner's Computational Tools for Research in Biology.
 This course is typically offered every-other-year at the [University of Florida](https://ufl.edu).
 This site serves both as the primary resource when teaching the course, and as a resource for others teaching similar courses or learning on their own.

-The course was designed to be a one semester, in-person, 3-credit course for upper-level undergraduate and starting graduate students.
-During Summer 2020, I am offering it as an online course with some modifications.
+The course was designed to be a one semester, 3-credit course for upper-level undergraduate and starting graduate students.

+There are branches for previous instances of the class, including [Summer A 2020](https://github.com/comptoolsres/comptoolsres.github.io/tree/Summer2020).
+Some links in the branches may no longer work.

 Please use the feedback button to send feedback.